 Each month, the Visa Office subdivides the annual preference and foreign state limitations specified by the INA into monthly allotments based on totals of documentarily qualified immigrant visa applicants reported at consular posts and CIS Offices, grouped by foreign state chargeability, preference category, and priority date.
 If there are sufficient numbers in a particular category to satisfy all reported documentarily qualified demand, the category is considered "Current."
-For example: If the monthly allocation target is 3,000 and there is only demand for 1,000 applicants, the category wi
+For example: If the monthly allocation target is 3,000 and there is only demand for 1,000 applicants, the category w

 We won a case following a Request for Evidence for a scientist.
 We were able to establish that he is an internationally renowned scientist who is acclaimed and respected in the international research community for his expertise in the area of nanotechnology, magnetic nanoparticles and nanocomposites, nanomagnetism, thermoelectric nanoparticles and nanocomposite materials.
 His unique specialty set him apart from others in the field.

 We filed a petition under premium processing for the beneficiary, who qualified based on his publication record, original contributions, membership in a professional society and service as a reviewer of others’ work.
 The beneficiary had more than sixteen years of research experience and thus had garnered an international reputation for his outstanding work.
 We provided letters of recommendation from various international experts in his field that confirmed his status amongst his research peers.
-The beneficiary had documentation to show his senior level membership in a professional society.

 I am on L-1A (been about 4 years) from company A and in closing stages of getting a very good offer from company B. Both A & B are global corporations.
 For company A, I oversee business across continents (Both North America & Latin America).
 Company B is very keen on having me on board.
 1. What are all the possible options on visa front so that I can join company B?
 2. What is the quickest option that can help me get on to company B?
 3. If I want GC, can company B file for it when am still on payroll of company A - if so, can it be EB-1?